wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Load Balancers can also make use of SSL certificates on them to convert "https://" requests which have been encrypted to unencrypted "http://" requests.
 This reduces the deryption and encryption workload on individual servers.
 Some load balancers (such as F5) are specialized servers with special (ASIC) custom chips to process faster than standard computers.

-BTW, when servers behind a firewall use unencrypted traffic, a single "Bastion host" is needed for administrators (on pre-defined addresses) to obtain files from the open internet.
-Such a server is the only one that goes through a "Gateway", which uses NAT (Network Address Translation) to hide IP addresses from the outside world.
+BTW, when servers behind a firewall use unencrypted traffic, a single "Bastion host" is setup for administrators (on pre-defined IP addresses) to obtain files from the open internet.
+Such a server is the only one that goes through a NAT (Network Address Translation) "Gateway" which hides IP addresses from the outside world.

 Files needed by application servers are obtained from an internal Network File Share (NFS) or file respository server managed by utility software such as Nexus or Artifactory.